 - There is a greater focus on a higher quality end result

 There are a wide-variety of applications for laser cleaning, these include:

 - Artwork restoration – artwork such as ceramics, ornaments, paintings, prints, vases, etc. can all be cleaned using laser-based cleaning techniques

 - Labelling and marking – approaches can be used to ablate surfaces (e.g. metal and plastic) to leave a label or mark below.
 This ideal for the creation of product codes and barcodes, etc.

 - Mould cleaning and de-oiling – moulds constantly need cleaning and/or deoiling.
 This has great appeal in certain industries, e.g. manufacturing (especially of food)

 - Surface preparation treatment – such as to remove paint, mould, or to prepare surfaces for treatment.
 Surfaces can easily gather or contain contaminants such as carbon, rust, and rubber, and laser cleaning offers an efficient and environmentally-friendly way of removing these.

 - Stonework restoration – various types of stonework will become dirty over time, these include monuments, sculptures, statues, etc. Fiber lasers will clean stone to a higher standard and with less damage to stone than traditional methods

-- Traffic film removal – layers of traffic film deposit themselves over time on cars, planes, buildings, etc. these can all be cleaned/ablated off with fiber lasers
+- Traffic film removal – layers of traffic film deposit themselves over time on cars, planes, buildings, etc. these can all be cleaned/ablated off